On the notion of metaplectic Barbasch-Vogan duality: Abstract

 \section{Abstract}

-In analogy with the Barbasch-Vogan duality for reductive linear groups, we introduce a duality map from the set of nilpotent orbits in $\s\p_{2n}(\BC)$ to the set of nilpotent orbits in $\s\p_{2n}(\BC)$, whose range consists of the so-called metaplectic special nilpotent orbits.
-We relate this new duality notion with the theory of primitive ideals and extend the notion of special unipotent representations to the real metaplectic groups.
+In analogy with the Barbasch-Vogan duality for real reductive linear groups, we introduce a duality notion useful for the representation theory of the real metaplectic groups.
+This is a map on the set of nilpotent orbits in a complex symplectic Lie algebra, whose range consists of the so-called metaplectic special nilpotent orbits.
+We relate this duality notion with the theory of primitive ideals and extend the notion of special unipotent representations to the real metaplectic groups.
+We also interpret the duality map in terms of double cells of Weyl group representations.